 Understanding the Listing Agreement When Selling Your Home

 When you hire a real estate agent, they agree to work to sell your house, while you grant them the legal permission to do so.
 When the agent is successful, they get paid through a commission, typically 5-6% of the sale price of the home, which is then split with the buyer’s agent.
-So it makes sense that just like any other job, sales transaction, or business agreement, there will be a contract involved.
+So, it makes sense that just like any other job, sales transaction, or business agreement, there will be a contract involved.

-This guide will explain the different types of listing agreements, what that they cover, what happens when they expire, how long they usually last, what factors are typically negotiated in a listing agreement, and what happens if a dispute arises.
+This guide will explain the different types of listing agreements, what they cover, what happens when they expire, how long they usually last, what factors are typically negotiated in a listing agreement, and what happens if a dispute arises.

 What is a listing agreement?